NiengeDavid/celo-tenderly/README.md

 Hardhat and Tenderly are two popular tools that help developers in the development, deployment, and monitoring of smart contracts.
 Hardhat is an open-source development environment that provides a comprehensive set of tools for building, testing, and deploying smart contracts on Celo.
 Tenderly, on the other hand, is a blockchain monitoring and debugging platform that allows developers to track the performance of their smart contracts and identify any issues.

 In this tutorial, I will walk you through the process of deploying, debugging, and monitoring a Solidity smart contract on Celo using Hardhat and Tenderly.

+## Objective

 By the end of this tutorial, you will have a good understanding of the development process and best practices for building and deploying Solidity smart contracts on Celo.

 ## Prerequisites